 PAIRINGS: Members will not have a selection for tee times as is typical for other RPGC sponsored golf tournaments.
 The Major Tournament Chairman has full discretion with pairing members that are competing against each other within each flight.
 The tee time intervals will be assigned by flight sequence.
-The order by flights from early tee times to last for the three (3) day tournament will be scheduled as follows:
+The order by flights for each day will be as follows:

 PLEASE NOTE THE FOLLOWING COVID-RELATED RULES AND LOCAL COURSE RULES THAT ARE APPLICABLE:

 The flagstick must not be moved or deliberately touched by hand during the round, including with a gloved hand or a towel wrapped around the flagstick.
 A player who intentionally ignores this policy will be subject to DISQUALIFICATION.

 When a modifying device (such as a foam cylinder, section of PVC pipe, or inverted hole liner) is used to prevent the ball from falling to the bottom of the hole, the device is treated as part of the flagstick.
 A ball is considered holed when a part of the ball is below the surface of the putting green and the ball is at rest on the device or against the flagstick.
 A ball that is deflected out of the hole by the flagstick or the device is not holed.

 When a player’s ball lies in a bunker, the player may take free relief by placing ball or within one club-length of the spot of the original ball, not nearer the hole than that spot, and in the same bunker.
 The relief area cannot be improved before the ball is placed.